 We are not the type of travelers who’s keen on joining groups, but in Myanmar we did.
 Given the lack of public transportation, the horrendous road conditions and driving manners, lack of road signs etc., one has to think twice before renting their own scooter.
 We came across an unlucky French couple at the motel with some serious injuries from their scooter accident, recovering for the second week then.

-So the next day we joined a group-tour organized by the Galaxy Motel.
+So the day after our arrival we joined a group-tour organized by the Galaxy Motel.
 Day-trips organized by Galaxy Motel for small groups of their guests were a great chance to discover the area without having to worry about getting around.
 We got on the back of a tiny tuk-tuk with 4 other backpackers, and the driver took us on a whole-day trip, visiting several points of interest around the area.
 Riding on a Mad Max-style tuk-tuk in the scorching heat for a whole day had not been the most comfortable experience, but generally anyone who wants to visit Myanmar has to give up any expectations of tangible comfort or luxury.

 We visited two Buddhist cave temples, a Buddhist monastery built on top of an absurdly shaped rock, a pool where locals go swimming, and went ‘bat-watching’, to see the bats flying out their cave at dusk.